Become a shareholder of The Antwerp Arms – North London’s first Community Pub.

-This will directly support your community pub.
-We support vulnerable people in crises, reduce isolation and raise awareness for people with disabilities.
+You can support your community pub by becoming a shareholder.
+We support vulnerable people in crisis, reduce isolation and raise awareness for people with disabilities.

-For only £50 per share, you can own a part of your favourite pub and be able to vote at the AGM or join the committee.
-Ten shares for £500 gets you a bar discount or double up to get your name above the bar.
+For only £50 per share, you can own a part of your favourite pub and vote at our Annual General Meeting.
+We are always looking for skilled shareholders to join the committee.
+Ten shares for £500 gets you a 10% drink discount or double up to get your name above the bar.

-Buy shares in the Antwerp Arms for you or Gift A Share, the perfect Christmas or birthday gift? your nearest and dearest or with a group of mates.
+Buy shares as a Gift for Christmas or birthday for your nearest and dearest or with a group of mates.
 You can even claim a 30% tax rebate on shares.

 A limited number of shares are available to the public.
-The offer may be closed at any time.
+We may close the offer at any time.

 Most shareholders are entitled to claim Social Investment Tax Relief off their Income Tax bill (please see the HMRC website).

-If you hold 4 shares, you will be entitled to get interest (see below).
+If you hold 4 shares, you will be entitled to interest (see below).

 If you hold 10 shares you will get a card to give you a 10% discount off drinks.